opengisci/opengisci.github.io/sp25/_posts/2025-02-10-c-github-pages.md

 - `Pull`: Download one or more commits from the GitHub servers to your local computer and merge them into your repository.
 Or, if you have forked a repository and the original repository has continued to commit revisions, `pull` the revisions from the original version into your own forked version.
 An example case of this: you fork a repository with a course assignment and the professor subsequently makes a last-minute revision to the assignment.
 Just pull the changes into your own version!
 - `Fork`: Make a copy of a repository (yours or someone else's) in your own online GitHub account.
 This copy may maintain association with the original repository.
 - `Pull Request`: Send suggested commits from your own forked version of a repository to the original repository owner.
 An example case of this: you fork a version of an open source GIS plugin, fix some errors or make some improvements, and send suggested revisions back to the plugin developer.

+### Hassle-free Git

+- Git and GitHub are not designed to handle large files `>100mb`
+- Before working, always make sure that you have `pulled` the most recent `commits`
+- Once `staged` changes are `committed` together, they are bundled for purposes of `pushing` and `reverting`.
+In other words, to undo one of the changes in a commit, you must undo them all.
+- Therefore, `commit` frequently, in small packets of changes.
+- Once finished, always remember to `push` your latest commits.
+- Changes to a repository directly on GitHub.com (including uploads, renaming or moving, or directly editing) amount to creating a `branch`, making a `commit`, and a `merge` of the branch with the main branch.
+Doing so will prevent you from pushing any simultaneous commits from a local computer.
+- Git tracks changes *line by line* and markdown collapses adjacent lines into paragraphs, so write one sentence per line and leave blank lines in between paragraphs and design elements.

 ### Example GitHub Repository